phantom-node/cryptreboot/README.md

 > LZ4 compression is not allowed, change the compression algorithm in initramfs.conf and regenerate the initramfs image

-it means initramfs was compressed using LZ4 algorithm, which seems to have issues with concatenating initramfs images.
+it means initramfs was compressed using the LZ4 algorithm, which seems to have issues with concatenating initramfs images.

 In case you are 100% sure LZ4 won't cause problems, you can use